canonical/is-charms-contributing-guide/CONTRIBUTING.md

 The team has a coverage percentage which is the maximum of 85% and the current percentage on the default branch, usually `main`.
 Any code that is already covered on the default branch should not cease to be covered by new commits to main, such as through a pull request.
-Any coverage exclusiong should have an explanatory comment, such as:
+Any coverage exclusion should have an explanatory comment, such as:

 ```Python